oracle/terraform-provider-oci/website/docs/r/database_autonomous_database.html.markdown

 	This cannot be updated in parallel with any of the following: cpuCoreCount, computeCount, dataStorageSizeInTBs, adminPassword, isMTLSConnectionRequired, dbWorkload, privateEndpointLabel, nsgIds, dbVersion, dbName, scheduledOperations, dbToolsDetails, or isFreeTier.
 * `lifecycle_details` - Information about the current lifecycle state.
 * `local_adg_auto_failover_max_data_loss_limit` - Parameter that allows users to select an acceptable maximum data loss limit in seconds, up to which Automatic Failover will be triggered when necessary for a Local Autonomous Data Guard
+* `local_disaster_recovery_type` - Indicates the local disaster recovery (DR) type of the Autonomous Database Serverless instance.
+Autonomous Data Guard (ADG) DR type provides business critical DR with a faster recovery time objective (RTO) during failover or switchover.
+Backup-based DR type provides lower cost DR with a slower RTO during failover or switchover.
+* `local_standby_db` - Autonomous Data Guard standby database details.
+	* `lag_time_in_seconds` - The amount of time, in seconds, that the data of the standby database lags the data of the primary database.
+Can be used to determine the potential data loss in the event of a failover.
+	* `lifecycle_details` - Additional information about the current lifecycle state.
+	* `state` - The current state of the Autonomous Database.
+	* `time_data_guard_role_changed` - The date and time the Autonomous Data Guard role was switched for the standby Autonomous Database.
+	* `time_disaster_recovery_role_changed` - The date and time the Disaster Recovery role was switched for the standby Autonomous Database.
 * `long_term_backup_schedule` - Details for the long-term backup schedule.
 	* `is_disabled` - Indicates if the long-term backup schedule should be deleted.
 The default value is `FALSE`.
 	* `repeat_cadence` - The frequency of the long-term backup schedule